 Wake up and smell the coffee -- Starbucks is everywhere.
-The world's #1 specialty coffee retailer, Starbucks has more than 18,000 coffee shops in about 60 countries.
+The world's #1 specialty coffee retailer, Starbucks has more than 25,000 coffee shops in 75 countries.
 The outlets offer coffee drinks and food items, as well as roasted beans, coffee accessories, and teas.
-Starbucks operates more than 10,000 of its own shops, which are located mostly in the US, while licensees and franchisees operate roughly 9,575 units worldwide (primarily in shopping centers and airports).
+Starbucks operates more than 12,700 of its own shops, which are located mostly in the US, while licensees and franchisees operate roughly 12,375 units worldwide (including many locations in shopping centers and airports).
 In addition, Starbucks markets its coffee through grocery stores, food service customers, and licenses its brand for other food and beverage products.

 Sales and Marketing

 Starbucks has been on the cutting edge of using social media and technology as part of its marketing and customer services efforts.
 The company's annual marketing expenses totaled $378.7 million in fiscal 2016, which included almost $250 million for advertising.